Avyayyy/Fintech-Hackathon-2026_Common-Cents/README.md

 | Email | alex@gmail.com |
 | Password | alex12345 |

-> Use the demo account to explore a pre-populated portfolio with over 13 months of existing assets and wealth history, showcasing the full range of Pinnacle's dashboard, wellness scoring, and scenario simulation features.
-Alternatively, create a new account to experience the onboarding questionnaire and set up a portfolio from scratch.
+Use the demo account to explore a pre-populated portfolio with 3 years of historical assets and wealth data, showcasing the full range of Pinnacle's dashboard, wellness scoring, and scenario simulation features.
 Alternatively, create a new account to experience the onboarding questionnaire and set up a portfolio from scratch.

 ---